 “Certainly, there are definitely many more women in action films now, but these things go through phases.
 That’s the way of the film landscape.
 But there have always been strong women.
 In the ’40s, there were fantastic roles for women.
 It’s just today, we’re using our bodies to show our strength.
 I welcome the day where it’s just, nobody has to talk about it, that it’s just equally represented.
 I don’t only want to see strong women on film… I love the idea of playing incomplete women and women who aren’t prepared and women who are funny and women who are weak, because that’s the full range of the human experience.”

-Representation is all about depicting complexities, defying easy categorization.
-Sarah Connor is full of contradictions: she breaks gender boundaries through championing one of the most elemental roles of women, she fills the role of either protectee or protector with equal grace, and even at her strongest, Sarah’s greatest trait is her ability to experience empathy.
+Representation is all about depicting complexities, defying easy categorization, and Sarah Connor is full of contradictions: she breaks gender boundaries through championing one of the most elemental roles of women, she fills the role of either protectee or protector with equal grace, and even at her strongest, Sarah’s greatest trait is her ability to experience empathy.

 Historically, a woman's value is linked with her visual appeal.
 Perhaps more than any other character, Sarah Connor asserts that being a person is reason enough for a woman to "deserve" to be in the spotlight.
 It's not Sarah's sex appeal that's on display.
 It's her humanity.